Aaron Easterly, Chief Executive Officer

 Teresa Kotwis, Chief Financial Officer

 Teresa joined Rover in April 2014 from Logic20/20, a Seattle consulting firm.
-She is a certified public accountant and brings experience in financial leadership roles from a number of Seattle companies.
+She brings experience in financial leadership roles from a number of Seattle companies.
 She’s the proud mother of two young boys and of Beacon, a very large and exceedingly friendly Chocolate Labrador Retriever who often can be found under her desk in the Rover office.

 Before Rover: Teresa worked as vice president of finance at AdReady and Classmates.com, and was director of accounting at Getty Images.
 She’s also held senior positions at Coinstar and Onyx Software.